wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 3. Open the plugin configuration page, which is located under Settings -> GA Dashboard (optionally enter your API Key, Client Secret and Client ID).
 4. Authorize the application using the 'Authorize Application' button
 5. Go back to the plugin configuration page, which is located under Settings -> GA Dashboard to update the final settings.
+6. Use Google Analytics Tracking options to configure/enable/disable tracking

 A step by step tutorial is available here: [Google Analytics Dashboard video tutorial](http://deconf.com/google-analytics-dashboard-wordpress/)